box1273002/Entrepreneurship/Business_Execution.md

 ## 7. Conclusion
 <!-- How do we evaluate our progress and what will we do next?  -->

+In conclusion, our journey with FOCO has not only helped us create a tool aimed at improving digital wellbeing, but also provided us with a strong foundation in entrepreneurship.
+Throughout the development of FOCO, we were able to connect with a number of potential investors who saw the value and impact of our app.
+After thoughtful discussions and negotiations, we decided to allocate a total of 20% equity in exchange for their combined investment, which will be secured once our prototype is ready for public release.

+Even before securing this major investment, we made several key moves using our initial seed funds.
+These included acquiring a domain for FOCO’s website and purchasing a Google Play license, allowing us to publish the app on the Play Store and make it accessible to Android users worldwide.
+These early steps were crucial in laying the groundwork for FOCO's public presence and upcoming launch.

+Overall, this project has given us valuable insight into what it takes to build and grow a startup—from idea validation and prototype development, to pitching investors and making strategic business decisions.
+While we’re proud of how far FOCO has come, this is just the beginning.
+We’re committed to continuing the development of FOCO and expanding its reach, helping more people take control of their digital lives and find balance in an increasingly connected world.

 <!-- TOC --><a name="references"></a>
 ## References